 Grafton is a village in Ozaukee County, Wisconsin, United States.
 The population was 11,459 at the 2010 census.
 The village is adjacent to the Town of Grafton and the city of Cedarburg.

-There You Have It – The Best Places To Raise A Family In Wisconsin
+There You Have It – The Best Places To Grow Up In Wisconsin

 If you’re looking for a breakdown of cities in Wisconsin ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.